 Christ gave His life for all people, without distinction.
 To know Jesus Christ is to love as He does.
 That is, to know the love of God is to love without measure, it is to look beyond the differences I may have with others, even beyond their sins.
 Christ calls us friends, not because we are good or holy, but because He wants to make us good and holy.
 Intimate spiritual friendships lead us to holiness because they are rooted in Christ Himself.

 Honestly, I need to work on learning how to be a good friend.
 I cannot say that I have been the best friend I know I can be.
 I find pleasure in spending time alone.
 So, there are many challenges that I need to overcome on a personal level.
-If I keep encountering God through prayer, be able to love my greatest enemy – myself – and will then be able to overcome personal habits that keep me from drawing closer to those around me.
+If I keep encountering God through prayer, I will be able to love my greatest enemy – myself – and will then be able to overcome personal habits that keep me from drawing closer to those around me.

 By Edgar Avendano @latinofilmmaker